 Features Use

-User-Friendly Navigation Interactive menus and understandable category structures permit customers to find whatever they want.
+User-Friendly Navigation Interactive menus and clear category systems enable customers to easily locate products they are interested in.

-Shopping Cart & Checkout A customer-centric shopping cart with clear product summaries and a secure checkout process to accomplish purchases smoothly.
+Shopping Cart & Checkout A customer-centric shopping cart system that provides clear information about products and a secure payment system ensures a smooth and hassle-free experience.

 Search Functionality A robust search bar with sorting and filtering options assists customers in rapidly finding specific products.